lpratt30/pr12/README.md

  - Extract file length if valid full response header
  - Point to the location in buffer the byte after the size of the response and calls the user write_func
  - Continues to recv() data until either the server stops ending data or all expected data is received
- - If server stops early, sets status as GF_ERROR.
-Otherwise, sets status as GF_OK
+ - If server stops early, sets status as GF_ERROR
- - returns 0 to gf user to indicate the work is succsesfully, otherwise returns negative integer
+ - sets status to GF_OK and returns 0 to gf user to indicate the work is succsesfully, else returns negative integer and has otherwise approiately set GF status